dominiksalvet/limen/readme.md

 > Simple 16-bit RISC processor.

-Limen is a processor initiated in 2015 and was later used within [my high school thesis](https://github.com/dominiksalvet/high-school-thesis).
+Limen processor was initiated in 2015 and was later used within [my high school thesis](https://github.com/dominiksalvet/high-school-thesis).
 It uses 16-bit RISC core architecture with von Neumann memory architecture.
 It was written in VHDL (with tab size 3!) and tested on an FPGA (Digilent Basys 2).
 Significant characteristics:

 * Smallest addressable unit is 2 bytes
 * May address up to 128 KB of memory